Columbus Globe for State and Industry Leaders

-The Columbus Globe for State and Industry Leaders (also known as Hitler's Globe or the Führer Globe) were two purpose-made globes designed in Berlin in the 1930s, one each for Adolf Hitler and his Nazi Party.
+The Columbus Globe for State and Industry Leaders (also known as Hitler's Globe or the Führer Globe) were two purpose-made globes designed in Berlin in the 1930s, one each for Adolf Hitler and the Nazi Party.

 The Columbus Globe for State and Industry Leaders was located in Hitler's office throughout most of its existence.
 It became widely known in the United States after comedian Charlie Chaplin parodied it in his 1940 film The Great Dictator.
 Comedy group The Three Stooges also made fun of it in two of their short subject comedies.
 One of the two limited editions was looted by John Barsamian, a private in the U.S. Army, at Hitler's summer retreat shortly after the war and sold 60 years later at an auction in San Francisco for $100,000.
 The globe in Hitler's office included Abyssinia as part of Italian East Africa and was known for its size as well as manufacturing cost.

 Origin

-Two limited editions of the globe were made in Berlin in the mid-1930s: one for the Nazi Party and another one specifically for Hitler.
-The one made for Hitler was nearly the size of a Volkswagen Beetle and manufactured at a great expense.
+Two limited editions of the globe were made in Berlin in the mid-1930s: one for the Nazi Party and another one specifically for Adolf Hitler.
 Unlike the other one, Hitler's globe reflected the annexation of Abyssinia (today's Ethiopia) to Italian East Africa as a result of the Second Italo-Ethiopian War.
 The other was made of standard wood with no special features.
 The actual number of globes produced cannot be verified as the factory that produced the globe, along with its archives, was destroyed in air raids in 1943.

 Wolfram Pobanz, Polish historian and globe enthusiast, believes that even though it was located in his office, Hitler was probably not particularly fond of the globe, declaring:

 Hitler probably didn't think anything about the globe.
 There's no picture of Hitler beside the globe.
 He controlled all photographs of himself.
 If the globe had actually meant anything special to Hitler, there would surely be a photograph.

 In 1938, Hitler decided that the old Reich Chancellery was not big enough to house the ministries of Nazi Germany.
 He assigned his favourite architect Albert Speer to build the new Chancellery.
 After the massive renovations were completed in early 1939 per Hitler's insistence, the globe was moved to Hitler's new office located at the heart of the new Chancellery, where it remained until the Soviets occupied the building in April 1945.

 Hitler's office at the new Chancellery in 1939.
 A globe can be seen to the left of the armchairs and couch.

 In 1941, an army adjutant pointed out to Speer an ordinary pencil line which Hitler had drawn on his globe at the Berghof, running north-south along the Ural mountains, signifying the future boundary of Germany's sphere of influence with that of Japan.